Unique perspectives and experiences make up our classroom

 Lean In Canada is a community of professional women empowering each other to build purposeful and fulfilling careers.
 By partnering with Lean In Canada, we are building on the strengths of both of our organizations to encourage even more women to seek positions of leadership around the world.
 Through this partnership, we are pleased to offer Lean in Canada scholarships, available exclusively to select female candidates who are also members of Lean in Canada.
 In order to apply for this scholarship, applicants must be members of Lean in Canada before applying to the Ivey MBA Program.

-The Ivey community of students, staff, and faculty across the School seeks to build a safer, more welcoming campus through the inclusion of the multiplicity of sexual and gender identities.
+The Ivey community of students, staff, and faculty across the School seeks to build a safer, more welcoming campus through ally training and the inclusion of the multiplicity of sexual and gender identities.

 Aakanksha Sabharwal discusses what is feels like to graduate admits the COVID-19 virus outbreak